talamoig/whale/README.md

 	 whale.types()
 	 #['TransferRequest', 'StorageElement', 'Checksum', 'Lfn', 'Dataset', 'PhysicGroup', 'Adler', 'CMSSite', 'PhedexNode', 'Pfn', 'Datablock', 'Size']

-With this plugin we can use the more general `convert` function:
+With the Meta plugin we can use the more general `convert` function:

      datasets=whale.convert('PhedexNode','Dataset',"T2_IT_Rome")
      len(datasets)